-Strength of RecommendationQuality of Evidence for RecommendationA: Strong recommendation for the statementI: One or more randomized trials with clinical outcomes and/or validated laboratory endpointsB: Moderate recommendation for the statementII: One or more well-designed, nonrandomized trials or observational cohort studies
+Quality of Evidence for Recommendation

-III: Expert opinion
+- I: One or more randomized trials with clinical outcomes and/or validated laboratory endpoints - II: One or more well-designed, nonrandomized trials or observational cohort studies - III: Expert opinion

 It is important to note that at present, to develop the recommendations in these Guidelines, the Panel relied heavily on experience with other diseases, supplemented with evolving personal clinical experience with COVID-19, and incorporated the rapidly growing published scientific literature on COVID-19.
 When information existed in other published Guidelines that the Panel felt important to include in these Guidelines, the information was included with permission from the original sources.